wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

 {% include _toc.html %}

-This article examines the repo used for measurement of performance (speed) of microservices running the Salesforce NPSP (Non-Profit Success Pack).
 This is not documentation, but a step-by-step exploration because there are so few good examples of how Gatling is used for performance testing.
 And I'd like to be useful to non-profits using Salesforce.

 1. Create and navigate to a container folder.
 2. Download or Git clone the Performance framework code base.